-The ORCA online application is now available.
-ORCA is now located in a state of the art facility on the Everett Waterfront at the Port of Everett’s Waterfront Center (click to check current weather conditions).
+ORCA is now located in a state of the art facility on the Everett Waterfront at the Port of Everett’s Waterfront Center (Check current Weather Conditions).
 With a generous grant from the National Science Foundation, ORCA was able to build an oceanographic research lab for students.
 Complete with a 120 gallon seawater aquarium, fume hood, and fully equipped student islands, the lab was designed for collaborative and independent research.
 Contact Ardi to come visit us at 1205 Craftsman Way, Suite 203, Everett, WA 98201

 The Ocean Research College Academy (ORCA) is an early college high school academy, one of the first in Washington State.
 ORCA is the only early college in the nation that uses the local marine environment as the unifying theme to integrate the core academic disciplines.
 Funded initially by the Bill and Melinda Gates Foundation, ORCA seeks to provide opportunities for all students to engage in active inquiry and in-depth study in a supportive environment.